-As required by 5 AAC 39.130(c), buyers, transporters, and catcher/processors must report the following to the ADF&G office in Sand Point or Cold Bay by 10:00 AM the day following delivery: their daily salmon harvest/purchases by species (in both numbers of fish and pounds), statistical area, and number of deliveries by gear type.
+As required by 5 AAC 39.130(c), buyers, transporters, and catcher/processors must report their daily salmon harvest/purchases by species (in both numbers of fish and pounds), statistical area, and number of deliveries by gear type to the ADF&G office in Sand Point or Cold Bay by 10:00 AM the day following the delivery.
 Timely and accurate reporting is appreciated and helps to manage an orderly fishery.
 Buyers may contact ADF&G offices in Cold Bay or Sand Point with their harvest information by phone, email, fax, and VHF channels 6 and 73.

-Sand Point Phone: 907-383-2066 Fax: 907-383-2606 Lisa Fox E-mail: elisabeth.fox@alaska.gov Cassandra Whiteside E-mail: cassandra.whiteside@alaska.gov Cold Bay Phone: 907-532-2419 Fax: 907-532-2470 Tyler Lawson E-mail: tyler.lawson@alaska.gov
+Sand Point Phone: 907-383-2066 Fax: 907-383-2606

+Lisa Fox E-mail: elisabeth.fox@alaska.gov Ross Renick E-mail: ross.renick@alaska.gov

+Cold Bay Phone: 907-532-2419 Fax: 907-532-2470

+Tyler Lawson E-mail: tyler.lawson@alaska.gov

-Fish tickets must be received in the ADF&G office in Sand Point or Cold Bay (listed below) within 7 days of the purchase date per 5 AAC 39.130(c).
+Fish tickets must be received in the ADF&G office in Sand Point or Cold Bay (listed below) within 7 days of the purchase date (5 AAC 39.130(c)).
 Properly filled out fish tickets are essential to the management of these fisheries and an informational packet containing detailed instructions for filling out and submitting fish tickets is available to all fish transporters, tender operators, and processor/buyers at ADF&G offices in Sand Point and Cold Bay.

-Alaska Department of Fish and Game Alaska Department of Fish and Game
+Alaska Department of Fish and Game

+Alaska Department of Fish and Game

 P.O.
 Box 129 P.O.
 Box 50

 Sand Point, AK 99661 Cold Bay, AK 99571